carpentries-incubator/twitter-with-twarc/setup.md

 <img src="fig/project-description.PNG" width="500">
 --->

 *SAVE* these keys in an accessible place like a password manager.
 You will not see these keys again, so this is essential.
 You should have:

+* API Key
-* Consumer Keys: API Key and Secret
+* API Secret
 * Authentication Bearer Token
 * Access Token and Secret

 <img src="fig/dev-keys-tokens.png" width="500">

-> ## Obtain Access Token and Secret
+> ## Obtain Access Token and Secret)
 > On the App Page (twarc-app in the example) go to 'Keys and Tokens'.
 Generate 'Access Token and Secret Token'.
 Note down both Access Token
 > and Access Token Secret.
 If you want to use twarc on another computer, generate new keys and tokens
 >